 Where does the subwoofer go on a Samsung soundbar?

 The subwoofer on a Samsung soundbar should also be close by.
-You can have a 30-foot breathing room and as long as you stay within the limits of that confine and the sound should not be disrupted.
+You can have a 30-foot breathing room and as long as you stay within that distance, the sound should not be disrupted.
 Try not to have any obstructions directly in front of the sub.

 The placement of your subwoofer is just as important as the placement of your soundbar.
-You can experience clearer and sharper sound if placed correctly.
+If your subwoofer is placed correctly, you can experience clearer and sharper sound.
 There are many things to consider, but as a general rule, don’t place it too far from the soundbar and TV.